Drift-King/NFSNitroDecoder/Technical Details.md

 Each block only contains data for one channel, and the blocks are interleaved within a chunk.
 So, a chunk with four channels will first have a block for the first channel, then the second channel, then the third, then the fourth, and the cycle starts over again.
 Left also comes before right.

 Each block in a chunk is 76 bytes long and decodes to 128 single-precision floating point numbers.
-The 128 samples are divided into 4 32-sample **section**.
-The first 4 4-byte words of the 76 bytes contain information about their corresponding section, and the remaining 60 bytes represent samples - one nibble per sample.
+The 128 samples are divided into four 32-sample **sections**.
+The first four 4-byte words of the 76 bytes contain information about their corresponding section, and the remaining 60 bytes represent samples - one nibble per sample.
 (Yes, that doesn't match up, but that will be explained in a bit.)

 To turn a nibble into a sample, the nibble is shifted to be the top nibble of a 32-bit signed integer (i.e. it's mapped to the range 1879048192 to -2147483648 in steps of 268435456), and then multiplied by a section-wide **scale float**.
 Then, the previous two samples are multiplied by **predictor floats** and added to that.
 In short: